adrianhelvik/reshade/README.md

 export default Example
 ```

-The shadow root is supplied as a prop.
+The shadow root is supplied as props.shadow